Honu Byron 10’6 SUP

 Maneuverability: 9.5/10

-In fact, the placement of the kick pad is one of our favorite aspects of the Byron.
+The placement of the kick pad is one of our favorite aspects of the Byron.
 Honu has made it so precise that all you really have to do is stand with one foot on the pad to sink its tail.
-You don’t have to push down or really work for it at all.
+You don’t have to push down or work for it at all.
+Then, when you need to really sink the tail and turn on a dime, the Byron performs very well.
+It not only turns on a dime but does so without losing stability.

-Construction Quality: 8.0/10
+Construction Quality: 9.8/10

 Honu as a whole displays a commendable level of attention to detail when it comes to lightweight, rigid, and thin iSUP construction, and the Byron 10’6 is no exception to this rule.

-The Byron is constructed with a woven fabric core held in shape with cross oriented drop-stitch threads.
+The Byron is constructed with a woven fabric core held in shape with cross-oriented drop-stitch threads.
 Two layers of PVC are then fused to the woven fabric with heat, instead of heavier glue, to keep the Byron light.

 When asked how they keep these boards so rigid yet remarkably lightweight and only 4.7” thick, Honu’s Mark Travers gave most of the credit to their rail process and some to their cross-woven drop stitch.
 He explained that adding 3 layers of PVC to just the rails stiffens up the board without needing to add multiple layers of PVC throughout the board.
-This helps them remain lightweight without sacrificing great on-the-water feel.
+This helps them remain lightweight without sacrificing a great on-the-water feel.

-Of course, it’s always hard for us to verify construction information without cutting apart the board, but in this case you can actually see the demarcations of the 3 layers on the Byron’s rails (top left photo in the grid above).
-What we can verify with more certainty is that the Byron has the one of the closest ‘hardboard-esque’ feels out of the many boards we’ve tried.
+Of course, it’s always hard for us to verify construction information without cutting apart the board, but you can actually see the demarcations of the 3 layers on the Byron’s rails (top left photo in the grid above).

 Board Stiffness: